-Description The subjects comprise a semi-detached, traditional villa.
-Accommodation The accommodation may be summarised as follows: GROUND FLOOR: Entrance Vestibule, Hallway, Lounge and Kitchen Diner.
-FIRST FLOOR: Landing, 2 Bedrooms and a Bathroom.
-Gross internal floor area (m2) Amounts to 98 square metres, or thereby.
-Neighbourhood and location The subjects are located within Elgin, where surrounding properties are of a mixed design, vintage and character.
+- Description The subjects comprise a mid-terraced, three bedroom, bungalow.
+Accommodation Accommodation may be summarised as follows; GROUND FLOOR: Entrance Hall, Lounge, Kitchen/Diner, Bathroom and Three Bedrooms. · Gross internal floor area (m2) Amounts to 91 square metres, or thereby.
+Neighbourhood and location The subjects are located within the Burghead area of Elgin where surrounding properties are of mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Erected circa 1930.
+Age Erected circa 1900.
 Weather The weather was dry at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a mutual pointed stone stack with metal flashings.
+There is one pointed stone stack with cement flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched ridged and hipped design comprising timber trusses clad with clay tiles over timber sarking boards and incorporating dormer projections to the front and rear elevations which appear to be contained beneath flat metal roof coverings.
-Access to the roof void area was undertaken from a ceiling hatch within the first floor landing. i Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of a cast iron manufacture.
+The roof is of a pitched ridged design comprising timber trusses clad with interlocking concrete tiles over timber sarking boards.
+A limited inspection as undertaken from a ceiling hatch within the hallway cupboard.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are of a uPVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of pointed solid stone construction (wall width 500mm, approximately).
+The main outer walls are of rendered solid stone construction (wall width approximately 650mm).
+Windows outsmalds an and iniman Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows are of a double glazed, sealed unit, uPVC manufacture.
+The front door is of part glazed uPVC design with the door to the rear being of a glazed uPVC manufacture.
+External decorations Not applicable.